ideas-productivity/ideas-productivity.github.io/_events/hpcbp-webinars/hpcbp-095-fortran.md

 developed by CLaSS and our collaborators.
-The talk will conclude with a description of the planned Fortran 2028 support for generic programming via type-safe templates and the powerful ramifications of this technology in our development a formally verifiable, domain-specific language embedded in Fortran 2028 via a type system being developed for the [MOLE](https://github.com/rouson/mole/tree/extended-gauss-divergence/example) PDE solver library.
+The talk will conclude with a description of the planned Fortran 2028 support for generic programming via type-safe templates and the powerful ramifications of this technology in our development of a formally verifiable, domain-specific language embedded in Fortran 2028 via a type system being developed for the [MOLE](https://github.com/rouson/mole/tree/extended-gauss-divergence/example) PDE solver library.
 One recurring theme will be the ability to write thousands of lines of code manipulating large collections of data with few or no loops.